Carlos Chagas: Early life and education

 Chagas was the son of José Justiniano das Chagas, a coffee farmer at Juiz de Fora in Minas Gerais, and Mariana Cândida Chagas (née Ribeiro de Castro), both of Portuguese descent.
 His birth place is also recorded as Oliveira, his mother's hometown, where the family spent half of their times.
 He was the eldest of four children, and his father died when he was four years old.
 At age seven, his mother enrolled him to Jesuit boarding school in São Paulo.
 In 1888, a political turmoil erupted as Emperor Dom Pedro II declared abolition of slavery.
 Chagas was compelled to leave the school.
 His mother then transferred him to a nearer Catholic school called San Antonio, where he completed up to his secondary studies.

-Chagas entered the School of Mining Engineering at Ouro Preto, but suffered from beri-beri in 1895 that incapacitated him to continue.
+Chagas entered the School of Mining Engineering at Ouro Preto, but suffered from beri-beri in 1895 that incapacitated him from continuing those studies.
 While recovering in Oliveira, his uncle Carlos Ribeiro de Castro, an established physician, persuaded him to take up medicine.
 In 1896, he joined the Medical School of Rio de Janeiro (now the Federal University of Rio de Janeiro).
 For his dissertation, his mentor, Francisco Fajardo, suggested that he work on malaria, as the process of its transmission had been discovered by a British medical officer Ronald Ross in India in 1898.

 For the dissertation research, Fajardo introduced Chagas to Oswaldo Cruz (1872–1917) founder of the Manguinhos Institute (which was later renamed after Cruz) who would be most suitable to guide him.
 This led to a lasting friendship between Chagas and Cruz, and Chagas's lifelong association with Cruz's institute.
 He graduated in 1902 with a dissertation on malaria and earned his doctorate the following year with a thesis on Estudos Hematológicos do Impaludismo (Hematological Studies on Malaria).